Barriers to fitness: Overcoming common challenges

 10. My family doesn't support my efforts

-Remind those close to you of the benefits of regular exercise, and then bring them along for the ride.
+Remind those close to you of the benefits of regular exercise, and then bring them along to exercise.

 - Get moving with your kids.
 Sign up for a parent-child exercise class.
 Pack a picnic lunch and take your family to the park for a game of tag or kickball.
 Splash with the kids in the pool instead of watching from your chair.